kristofe/SimpleRenderer/README.md

-Splash
+SimpleRenderer
 ==============

 to generate a project to compile...

-0)if there isn't a cmake directory create it.
+0)if there isn't a build directory create it.

-1)switch to the cmake directory
+1)switch to the build directory

 2)
   FOR APPLE: